Pool mechanics

 - Read (

-pool_list, pool view, my-queue visibility): always allowed - Write (
+pool_list, pool view, my-queue visibility): always allowed. - Write (

 So a team whose subscription lapses can still see their pool but can't move cards.
 This is deliberate — you never lose access to your data, you just can't collaborate until you renew.